Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Approximate-Stability in Fair Allocation of Indivisible Goods

 \begin{theorem} Let $\mathcal{M}$ be an algorithm that is stable and always returns an EF1 allocation.
 Then, for any $\beta$ in $[1, \frac{T-3}{2}]$, $\mathcal{M}$ cannot be $\beta$-PO. \end{theorem}

-\begin{proof} Consider the instance in Table~\ref{tab3a} which represents agents' true valuation functions.
+\begin{proof} Consider the instance in \Cref{tab3a} which represents agents' true valuation functions.
 For simplicity we assume that $T\mod 9 \equiv 0$.
-Next, since the agents are symmetric, and one can easily verify that in every EF1 allocation each of the agents have to get exactly two goods, let us assume w.l.o.g.\ that agent A receives $g_1$.
-Given this, now consider the instance in Table~\ref{tab3b} where agent B makes a mistake.
+Next, since the agents are symmetric and it is easy to verify that in every EF1 allocation each of the agents have to get exactly two goods, let us assume w.l.o.g.\ that agent A receives $g_1$.
+Given this, now consider the instance in \Cref{tab3b} where agent B makes a mistake.
 Let us denote agent B's true utility function as $v$, misreport as $v' \in \frac{4T}{3}$-$N(v)$, and $(S_1, S_2)$ and $(S_1', S_2')$ as outcomes for the instances in Tables~\ref{tab3a}, \ref{tab3b}, respectively.
 From our discussion above, we know that $v(S_2) = \frac{4T}{9}$, since agent B gets two goods from the set $\{g_2, g_3, g_4\}$.

 Since $\mathcal{M}$ is stable, we know that $v(S_2) = v(S_2')$.
 Now, it is easy to see that this is only possible if the set $S_2'$ has exactly two goods from $\{g_2, g_3, g_4\}$.
 So, let us assume w.l.o.g.\ that $S'_2 = \{g_2, g_3\}$.
 If this is the case, then note that the allocation $(\{g_2, g_3, g_4\}, \{g_1\})$ Pareto dominates the allocation $(S_1', S_2')$ by a factor of $\frac{v'(g_1)}{v'(S_2')} = \frac{T-3}{2}$, which in turn proves our theorem. \end{proof}